currentsound/monogram-palette-gear-cubase-nuendo/README.md

-# Monogram + Cubase #
+# Monogram, Palette Gear + Cubase & Nuendo #

-This is a collection of Monogram assignments for Steinberg Cubase and Nuendo, version 5 or later, with Spitfire, VSL and typical film composing midi CCs.
+This is a collection of Monogram and palette gear legacy assignments for Steinberg Cubase and Nuendo, version 5 or later, with Spitfire, VSL and typical film composing midi CCs.

 ### Prerequisites ###